homeserversltd/updates/README.md

 3. **Atomic Module Updates**: Completely replace local module directories when repository has newer schema version
 4. **Module Execution**: Run each module's update scripts which handle their own configuration changes
 5. **Global Index Tracking**: Maintain a global index tracking current versions of all modules
+6. **Self-Updating Orchestrator**: The system can update its own orchestrator code when repository contains newer versions

 Each module is self-contained and version-independent, enabling safe atomic updates with automatic rollback on failure.